Decomposition and Interpretation of Treatment Effects in Settings with Delayed Outcomes: Decomposing Common Estimands

-\begin{remark} Replacing Assumption \ref{ass:strong-SOO} with Assumption \ref{ass:basic-SOO} leads to a decomposition of $\Delta_{\rm inter}$ that introduces three changes relative to the one in Theorem \ref{thm:inter}.
-First, the term $\Delta_{\rm dce}^{\rm i}$ becomes a linear combination of expectations that condition on $\{D=1,A=a\}$.
-Second, the interpretation of $\Delta_{\rm ind}^{\rm i}$ becomes convoluted for the same reasons discussed for $\Delta_{\rm ind}^{\rm s}$.
-Finally, the decomposition additionally includes a selection term that is conceptually identical to $\Delta_{\rm ind}^{\rm s}$ in the short regression.
-The details of these expressions are presented in Theorem \ref{thm:inter_pre} in Appendix \ref{app:proofs}. \end{remark}
+\begin{remark} The observations made in Remark \ref{rem:strong-to-basic-1} for $\Delta_{\rm long}$ also extend to $\Delta_{\rm inter}$.
+In particular, one can derive a decomposition of $\Delta_{\rm inter}$ without imposing Assumption \ref{ass:joint-SOO}.
+Dropping this assumption leads to a decomposition that differs from Theorem \ref{thm:inter} in three key ways.
+First, the term $\Delta_{\rm dce}^{\rm i}$ becomes a linear combination of expectations conditional on ${D=1, A=a}$.
+Second, the interpretation of $\Delta_{\rm ind}^{\rm i}$ becomes convoluted, for the same reasons discussed in the context of $\Delta_{\rm ind}^{\rm s}$ and $\Delta_{\rm ind}^{\rm l}$.
+Finally, the decomposition includes an additional selection term that is conceptually identical to those appearing in $\Delta_{\rm ind}^{\rm s}$ and $\Delta_{\rm ind}^{\rm l}$.
+As with the long regression case, the equivalence between (a), (b), and (c) in Theorem \ref{thm:inter} remains valid even without Assumption \ref{ass:joint-SOO}.
+However, in the absence of this assumption, $\Delta_{\rm inter}$ includes the selection term, which breaks the equivalence between (d) and the other items.
+For details on the decomposition of $\Delta_{\rm long}$ without Assumption \ref{ass:joint-SOO}, see Theorem \ref{thm:inter_pre} in Appendix \ref{app:proofs}. \end{remark}

-The possibility of $\omega^{\rm i}_{\rm dce}(a)$ being negative for some $a\in \mathcal A$ does not rely on pathological data generating processes and may arise in relatively simple settings under reasonable distributions for $(A,D)$.
-We present simple examples in the proof of Theorem \ref{thm:inter}.
-Since these examples are analogous to those in Section \ref{sec:long}, we do not describe them in detail here.
-In terms of the example illustrated in Figure \ref{fig:weights}, the weights $\omega^{\rm i}_{\rm dce}(3)$ are flat in $p$ and equal $-1.02$.

 \begin{remark} Similar to the long regression in \eqref{eq:long-regression} that we discussed in Remarks \ref{rem:glynn} and \ref{rem:applications-long}, the interaction regression is used extensively in the mediation literature.
 In the context of mediation analysis, this variant has been popularized and advocated by \cite{judd/kenny:81,kraemer/etal:2002,kraemer:etal:08}.
 However, the main goal in that particular setting has been to test for the existence of mediation effects using the estimated coefficients in \eqref{eq:inter-regression}, see \cite{kraemer:etal:08} for details on the proposed test and \cite{imai2010} for a result that shows that, under Assumption \ref{ass:seq-igno}, such a test does not provide evidence in favor or against the parameter $\bar \delta(d)$ in \eqref{eq:bar-delta} being zero.
 Our results, on the other hand, imply that even in settings where mediation effects are a nuisance and the main goal is to interpret the coefficients directly related to the treatment $D$, the main conclusions depend on the distribution of $(A,D)$. \end{remark}